Iran says US making ‘unreasonable’ demands in negotiations to end war

 - list 4 of 4Iran war day 73: Trump and Tehran clash over latest peace proposals

-At a press conference on Monday, Iranian Foreign Ministry Spokesperson Esmaeil Baghaei insisted that Iran’s proposal to end the conflict and unblock the Strait of Hormuz was legitimate and generous.
+At a press conference on Monday, Iranian Foreign Ministry spokesman Esmaeil Baghaei insisted that Iran’s proposal to end the conflict and unblock the Strait of Hormuz was legitimate and generous.

 He called for an end to the war across the region and the release of frozen assets abroad in response to the latest US proposal.

 “We did not demand any concessions.
-Our demand is legitimate: demanding an end to the war, lifting the (US) blockade and piracy, and releasing Iranian assets that have been unjustly frozen in banks due to US pressure,” he said.
+Our demand is legitimate: demanding an end to the war, lifting the [US] blockade and piracy, and releasing Iranian assets that have been unjustly frozen in banks due to US pressure,” he said.

 “Safe passage through the Strait of Hormuz and establishing security in the region and Lebanon were other demands of Iran, which are considered a generous and responsible offer for regional security.”